Strange Pictures

-Strange Pictures (変な絵, Hennae) is a 2022 novel by Japanese YouTuber and writer Uketsu, published by Futabasha.
-An English translation by Jim Rion was published in the United States by HarperVia in 2025.
+Strange Pictures (変な絵, Hen na e) is a 2022 mystery novel by Japanese YouTuber and writer Uketsu, published by Futabasha.
+An English translation by Jim Rion was published in the United States by HarperVia in 2025, and in the United Kingdom by Pushkin Vertigo, an imprint of Pushkin Press that same year.
 Since its release, the book has been translated to over 30 languages and sold over 1.5 million copies.